mvolkmann/blog/src/flutter.md

 or closed programmatically.
 They can be modal or non-modal.

+Bottom sheets attach themselves to the nearest `Scaffold` widget.

 To display a bottom sheet, call the function `showBottomSheet` (for non-modal) or `showModalBottomSheet` (for modal).
 These functions take many arguments, but the most commonly used are: